ipvdre/keymaker/README.md

+# ⚠️ DEMO REPOSITORY DISCLAIMER

+**This repository is for demonstration purposes only.**

+- All credentials, passwords, and secrets are FAKE demo data
+- Network topology and devices are simulated lab environment
+- IP addresses are private RFC 1918 ranges for lab use
+- This code should NOT be used in production environments
+- Repository is locked to prevent unauthorized modifications

+For technical discussions, please contact [dre@ipvdre.tech].

 # Advanced Network Automation

 A comprehensive network automation solution for multivendor environments with secure credential management and detailed device categorization.